ArnavAbhishek/IITD-MSE/2nd-year/intern/experiences/IISc_Banglore.md

 ### Tips
 I started mailing very late, beginning in Feb-Mar 2023.
 I would suggest you must statrt mailing really early if you are aiming for a foreign intern.

-Moral : It is not the easiest of jobs and you do need to spend some time andf effort on finding an intern.
+Moral : It is not the easiest of jobs and you do need to spend some time and effort on finding an intern.
 Although at IISC it is comparatively easier than a foreign intern.
 Use the brand name thoroughly it does creates a difference.

 NOTE: Do not miss out on SRFP Programme at IISc.
 I got to know about it after reaching IISc.
 SFRP gives stipend for your internship.